Travel for family bonding

 New skills and perspectives

-To learn how to communicate in a new language, how to deal with disappointments of sudden change, or an excitement of receiving something unexpected are the joys of traveling and bonding.
-Travelling helps children to understand that not everything will go as per plan always and that we should be prepared to deal with uncertainty and change.
 Travelling also helps build courage and a sense of adventure.
-For e.g., a night out camping in the nature or swimming in the seas, or even trekking a new route can boost their confidence tremendously.
+For example, a night out camping in nature, swimming in the sea, or trekking a new route can boost their confidence tremendously.
 Even dealing with mosquitoes and spiders and other creepy crawlies in an old forest lodge will build their resilience for life.

 Health and healing